 A judicial source, who spoke to Mada Masr in March on condition of anonymity, said that the law was meant to keep Judges Dakroury and another judge Anas Omara out of top judicial positions.
 Both have have previously passed rulings which have brought them into conflict with the state.
 While Dakroury ruled against the Tiran and Sanafir agreement, Omara issued a ruling which nullifies all death penalties based solely on evidence provided by National Security investigations.

 The State Council’s Saturday decision to nominate only one candidate marks the first official move against the law.
 The three other affected judicial bodies have already submitted three nominations.
-The council’s seven most senior council members, after the current head, are: Dakroury, Mohamed Zaki Moussa, Fayez Shoukry, Ahmed Abol Azm, Bekheit Eissa, Rabea al-Shabrawy and Ahmed Abol Naga, according to State Council documents viewed by Mada Masr.
+The council’s seven most senior council members, after the current head, are: Dakroury, Mohamed Zaki Moussa, Fayez Shoukry, Ahmed Aboul Azm, Bekheit Eissa, Rabea al-Shabrawy and Ahmed Aboul Naga, according to State Council documents viewed by Mada Masr.

 The Administrative Prosecution nominated Rachida Fathallah, Abdel Moneim al-Dagawy and Mahasen Loqa to replace the current head Ali Rizk.
 The State Lawsuits Authority nominated Mohamed Mady, Mounir Mostafa and Hussein Abdou Khalil to replace Ali Sukar, whose term ends June 30.
 The Supreme Judicial Council nominated Omara, Magdy Abol Ella and Ibrahim al-Heneidy to replace current head Mostafa Shafik.